 Tip 7.
 Go Wild On Anti-Aliasing

 - Recommended setting: Put this on Ultra.
-It doesn't require much and we wish we could tune it up even higher.
+It doesn't require much.
+We wish we could tune it up even higher.

-2 Ways Of Improving FPS In More Complex Ways
+2 More Complex Ways Of Improving FPS In Battlegrounds

-With the tips prior to this point being relatively straightforward, let's uncover more complicated methods for improving the game's performance.
-As with most other Unreal Engine 4 games, you're able to tweak the graphics settings from outside Battlegrounds, circumventing the "official" way of tuning the game and going all McGyver on its ass.
+With the above tips being relatively straightforward, let's uncover more complicated methods for improving PlayerUnknown's Battlegrounds performance.
+As with most other Unreal Engine 4 games, you're able to tweak the graphics settings from outside the game, circumventing the "official" way of tuning by going all McGyver.
 However: